w103dcr/Programing2Project/README.md

 Rhett is going to be creating the class MazeSolver.
-Rhett created the following classes in support of the gui and solverportion of the program:
+Rhett created the following classes in support of the gui and solver portion of the program:

 MainGUI ---> Main component that starts the GUI